mawliies/driving-school-lab/README.md

 Lab №1
 Requirements:
--develop at least two classes corresponding to the selected entities;
+* develop at least two classes corresponding to the selected entities
--define the necessary attributes and methods for each class;
+* define the necessary attributes and methods for each class
--implement object creation and initialization;
+* implement object creation and initialization
--implement the modification of object characteristics;
+* implement the modification of object characteristics
--implement the retrieval of specific characteristics;
+* implement the retrieval of specific characteristics
--implement the retrieval and display of complete object information;
+* implement the retrieval and display of complete object information
--implement interaction between objects of the developed classes;
+* implement interaction between objects of the developed classes
--create several objects of each class and demonstrate the functionality of the developed methods.
+* create several objects of each class and demonstrate the functionality of the developed methods